ppkantorski/Ultrahand-Overlay/README.md

   - Seamlessly move files or directories between locations on your SD card.
 Provide the source path and the destination directory path, and Ultrahand takes care of the moving process, ensuring smooth relocation.

 - Modify INI Files:
   - Edit INI files on your SD card with ease.
 Take full control over your configurations by updating existing key-value pairs, adding new entries, or creating new sections within the INI file using Ultrahand.
-Customize and tailor your INI files effortlessly through its intuitive interface.

 - Hex Edit Files:
   - Perform hexadecimal editing of files on your SD card.
 Edit the binary data directly, allowing for precise control over your data.
 Ultrahand's Hex Edit Files feature enables you to analyze, modify, and customize files in their raw form.